Farhankaioum/Network_Architecture_and_Implementation_for_XYZ_Org/plan.md

 Collaboratively update content through github.
 Meet every Wednesday for in-depth discussions, problem solving, and project status updates.

 **Emergency communication:**
-For urgent matters,Emergency Zoom meetings or phone calls can be arranged within 24 hours if needed
+For urgent matters, Emergency Zoom meetings or phone calls can be arranged within 24 hours if needed

 ## Schedule
 The plan of tasks for each group member for the remainder of the project is: